classicsman/CLmay2020/README.md

-CODE LOUISVILLE PROJECT
+**CODE LOUISVILLE PROJECT**

-PYTHON MAY 2020
+**PYTHON MAY 2020**

-Contributors
-rgleitz
-Instructions to setup/run this project:
+R. Gleitz

+General information:

-##The Library List Formatter is designed to take text input that I copy from my library patron's account at each of the following libraries:
+The Library List Formatter is designed to take text input that I copy from my library patron's account at each of the following libraries:

 Louisville Free Public Library (LFPL)
 New Albany Floyd County Public Library (NAFC)